sql server / recovery-backup-dr

 SQL Server backup guide

-Backup strategy, retention, restore proof, and the gaps that only become visible when recovery work becomes real.
+Backup strategy, retention, restore testing, and the gaps that only show up when recovery work becomes real.

 SQL Server recovery guide